bermar24/Snippit-project/README.md

-# Modern Blog Platform
+# Snippit

-A feature-rich, modern blogging platform built with React.js and Node.js, offering a comprehensive set of features for content creation, social interaction, and user engagement.
+A modern blogging platform built with React.js and Node.js, offering a comprehensive set of features for content creation, social interaction, and user engagement.

 ## 🚀 Features